 - Limit caffeine to the morning.

-- Limit the following: hot pepper, deep-fried and oily foods, nuts.
+- Limit the following: hot pepper, deep-fried and oily foods, grains, especially refined.

 If you have chronic digestive distress, and/or low energy, also try the following: